HRIM200 Hotel and Lodging Operations Management

 - VII.
 Required Course Content and Direction

-- Evaluating inventory sheets, complete billing-proving, requisitions cost, and special function forms.
+- evaluate inventory sheets, complete billing-proving, requisitions cost, and special function forms;

-- Complete a semi-automated night audit with a daily ledger/transcript, and closing day records and re-cap sheets.
+- complete a semi-automated night audit with a daily ledger/transcript and closing day records and re-cap sheets; and

-- Prepared in a practical management skills sense for responsibility and are knowledgeable as to the employment of various skills, methods, techniques in the handling of the front office.
+- prepare in a practical management skills sense for responsibility and are knowledgeable as to the employment of various skills, methods, and techniques in the handling of the front office.

 - The hotel world-principal characteristics, classification of hotels, services, organization, and functions.